 Both nearby national and provincial parks require a park pass if you’re stopping in:

 The Parks Canada reservation system generally opens in late winter / early spring, and allows you to book camp sites varied by location.
-In 2023, reservations opened in March, so you’ll have to plan ahead if you want to snag dates in any popular locations.
+In 2024, reservations opened in January, so you’ll have to plan ahead if you want to snag dates in any popular locations.

 Now Alberta’s provincial parks reservation system allows you to book 90-days in advance of your chosen date.
 So if you want to go camping on May 1, the 90-day booking window will open on January 31 at 9am.
-You can find all Alberta backcountry campgrounds here
+You can find all Alberta backcountry campgrounds here.

 While backpacking is really just weighted hiking, there’s still a level of fitness required to endure a long hike, generally gaining elevation.
 Thankfully, there’s a simple solution to ensure your trip goes as smoothly as possible.